emily-goren/BinQuasi/README.md

 # BinQuasi

-This package provides code to call peaks in ChIP-seq data with biological replicates using the algorithm of Goren, Liu, Wang and Wang.
+This package provides code to call peaks in ChIP-seq data with biological replicates using the algorithm of Goren, Liu, Wang and Wang (2018).

 ## Installation